muratk3n/thirdwave/en/tweets/2020/week29b.md

 His father killed a man, you know..
 In South Africa..
 Most likely a black person too.
 That's right.
-SO guy is a psycho, and the father was a psycho.
+So guy is a psycho, and the father was a psycho.
 The apple fell right by the tree.
 Nam sayin?
 This guy is guiding your energy policy America, wake up.